Yvann Titi

 Yvann Titi (born 5 May 2006) is a French footballer who plays as a defender for club Troyes.
 He is a France youth international.

-Career
+Club career

 Titi started his youth career at US Torcy in Torcy, Seine-et-Marne.
 Titi joined ES Troyes AC in 2020.
 He is described as capable of playing right back or centre back and joined the Troyes first-team squad playing in Ligue 2 for the 2023–24 season.

 International career

 Born in France, Titi is of Angolan descent.
 He played for France U17 as they reached the final of the 2023 UEFA European Under-17 Championship in Hungary in May 2023.
 Titi was later selected for the France U17 squad for the 2023 FIFA U-17 World Cup in Indonesia in November 2023.
 He scored in the semi-final as France U17 beat Mali U-17 to reach the final.